 By the late 1800s, hot ales went "out of fashion."
 They were replaced by beers best served cold, such as German lagers.
 But this historic hot ale is seeing a resurgence thanks to today's craft beer movement.
 When the holidays hit, glühbier is available at breweries, Christmas markets and restaurants in the U.S. and Europe.

 Numerous craft breweries concoct their own creative takes on glühbier each year.
-Rigg & Furrow Farmhouse Brewery in England releases a Glühbier Mulled Wild Farmhouse Ale while North Dakota's Drekker Brewing Company offers its Glühbier, a sour ale brewed with cranberry, pomegranate and black currant, steeped with mulling spices.
+Portland's Threshold Brewing and Blending released a traditional Polish Grzaniec in 2020 that is served mulled and hot, while North Dakota's Drekker Brewing Company offers its Glühbier, a sour ale brewed with cranberry, pomegranate and black currant, steeped with mulling spices.

 But before you throw any old beer on the stove, Draft Magazine has some mulled-beer guidelines to keep in mind.
 Go with sweeter beers and avoid the bitter ones.
 That's because cold and carbonation help settle bitterness, but heat seems intensifies it.
 And cooking kills the carbonation, too.
 Craft Beering recommends "flavorful ales with a strong malt backbone like English milds and brown ales."